Human Brain Mapping

 Top handling editors on Publons (Manuscripts handled)

-Publons users have indicated that they are editors for Human Brain Mapping but we are unable to verify their claims.
+Publons users have indicated that they sit on Human Brain Mapping's editorial board but we are unable to verify these claims.

 Top reviewers on Publons (Manuscripts reviewed in last 12 months)